OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 - `IPlayerState` defines an additional non-indexed property: Email.
 - `IPlayerGrain` defines all properties of a player, expressed in paired async Get/Set properties returning Tasks.
   - For these tests, players have three properties: Location and Score may be indexed, and Email is not indexed.
+- [test/Orleans.Indexing.Tests/Grains/ITestIndexProperties.cs](/test/Orleans.Indexing.Tests/Grains/ITestIndexProperties.cs) describes the abbreviations used in the file and test names (including the interface names and class names for properties and grains, but *not* the property names; MultiInterface uses the properties interface name instead), but MultiInterface does not otherwise use ITestIndexProperties.
+These abbreviations are inserted where "_*" is shown in the following description.
-- `PlayerXProperties : IPlayerProperties` defines the indexed properties of the player.
+- `PlayerProperties_* : IPlayerProperties` defines the indexed properties of the player.
-- `IPlayerXGrain : IPlayerGrain, IIndexableGrain<PlayerXProperties>` defines the interface for the player implementation.
+- `IPlayer_* : IPlayerGrain, IIndexableGrain<PlayerProperties_*>` defines the interface for the player implementation.
-- `PlayerGrain<TState, TProps> : IndexableGrain<TState, TProps>, IPlayerGrain where TState : IPlayerState where TProps : new()` is the base class implementing common functionality for all player grains:
+- `PlayerGrain*<TState, TProps> : IndexableGrain<TState, TProps>, IPlayerGrain where TState : IPlayerState where TProps : new()` is the base class implementing common functionality for all player grains, where:
   - TState must be IPlayerState or a subclass
   - TProps must be a class (and should derive from IPlayerProperties)
+  - "*" is one of "NonFaultTolerant", "FaultTolerant", or "Transactional"
+    - All of these inherit the base PlayerGrain implementation
-- `PlayerXGrain : PlayerGrain<PlayerXGrainState, PlayerXProperties>, IPlayerXGrain` defines the implementing class for PlayerX.
+- `Player_* : PlayerGrain*<PlayerGrainState, PlayerProperties_*>, IPlayer_*` defines the implementing class for the IPlayer_* grain interface.

+##### *TransactionalPlayer\** Tests
+The *Player* tests also include tests for rolling back inserts and updates to the indexes.

 #### *MultiIndex\** Tests
 The *MultiIndex\** series of tests is separate from the *Player* series.
 This series of tests focuses on multiple indexes per grain.